Michelin Pilot Sport All-Season 4 review

 - Reinforced shoulder blocks

 - Different outside and inside tread block designs

 Just by looking at the tire, you’ll see the reinforced outbound shoulder tread blocks that just scream better grip.
 They allow better driving stability, easier handling, and more efficient corner steering.

 Other than the silica compound, the Helio technology material uses a special ingredient that makes the tires equally flexible in the wintertime – sunflower oil.
 As the manufacturer state, this helps them remain as pliable as all-season tires get on wet roads and lower temperatures.

-You’ll notice the unique sipes on the outer section of the tire that is used to provide better dry weather cornering.
-As you take the turn, this part of the tire takes the most of your car’s load and acts as a summer tire for performance driving.
+You’ll notice the unique sipes on the outer section of the tire that is used to provide better dry-weather cornering.
+As you take the turn, this part of the tire takes most of your car’s load and acts as a summer tire for performance driving.
 On the other hand, the inside of the tire has open sipes and larger grooves which add up to the winter and wet traction.

 It’s a unique blend that you’ll hardly ever going to see on another tire.
 The different outside and inside tread block design enables a superb combination – perfect wet traction with water outlets along with great dry weather performance you can use to make 0 to 60 launches!

 Driving a sports car, you might want to have a single tire set for the whole year that will serve you well in terms of performance handling, but also wet traction.
 Michelin managed to provide that to consumers, and of course, the accent is also put on safety.